twindle-co/twindle/docs/FAQ.md

 - Create a new file `firstname_lastname.md` inside the `firstpr` directory, commit your change and raise your first Pull Request.
 - Make few changes in the `firstname_lastname.md` file, commit, and use a "CLI" to raise your second Pull Request.

+**What is git branching in git?**
+* Git branches are alternative working directory system within git repository.
+* In essence, they are the backbone of version control and code management feature provided by git.
+* Here's a video explaining the git branch in short:

 ### Logo 🎨

 **Where to make the logo from?**